 Automatic Dependent Surveillance Broadcast

-Automatic Dependent Surveillance Broadcast (ADS-B) is a satellite-based technology which requires aircraft to be fitted with an ADS-B-capable transponder.
-Aircraft data is transmitted via satellite to ground stations all around the country.
-The data is displayed on controllers’ screens and provides accurate surveillance.
+Automatic Dependent Surveillance Broadcast (ADS-B) is a surveillance technique by which an aircraft fitted with ADS-B capable transponder transmits, via data link, a series of parameters extracted from the on-board navigation and positioning systems to more than 100 ground stations all around the country.
+The data is then displayed on controllers’ screens and provides accurate surveillance.

 Radar